UV-1999/uv-1999.github.io/notes/physics/quantum.md

 E.g. Adding an infinite number of polynomial terms is not a polynomial and polynomials can be thought of as vectors.

 Hence we need to assert that the sum always converges to another vector in the same vector space.
 Such a vector space is called a Hilbert space.

-So Quantum vector space $=$ Hilbert vector space
+So Quantum vector space $=$ Hilbert vector space.
 But Hilbert space has an inner product also.

 An inner product is a map that takes two vectors and gives out a scalar from the field over which the vector space is defined.
 Inner product is not always commutative:

 Say $\langle i P | i P \rangle$ where $i$ is the imaginary unit.